 4. Use tried-and-true tropes

 Now we’re getting into the meat and potatoes of the story.
 Again, there are so many possible paths for your main couple to take that it would be impossible to describe them all!
 But here are just a few tried-and-true devices that many romance authors have used successfully.

 Friends/enemies to lovers

 Two of the most beloved romantic devices of all time.
-The main couple knows each other, but they just don’t see each other in that way — or they may not like each other at all. 😧 Luckily, all that's about to change.
+The main couple knows each other, but they just don’t see each other that way — or they may not like each other. 😧 Luckily, all that's about to change.

 Friends to lovers tends to work best when there’s another big conflict or project distracting one or both of the main characters, so they don’t get together until the very end.
 This is basically the plot of that Netflix movie Set It Up: the two main characters are so focused on getting their bosses to fall in love, they don’t realize that they themselves would make a great couple.

 Enemies to lovers is the perfect device for two characters who clash in some fundamental way.
 For example, one might be very Type A and the other more Type B (see: 27 Dresses).
 Or one is a hardworking single parent while the other is a spoiled rich bachelor/bachelorette who’s never had to work a day in their lives (see: Overboard).

 And of course, there’s always enemies to friends to lovers — arguably the most effective and realistic iteration of this trope, as evidenced by Pride and Prejudice and When Harry Met Sally.
 The hero and heroine hate each other at first sight, gradually get to know one another and become friends, and ultimately fall deeply in love.
 It’s the perfect combination of fiery tension and genuine connection, and if you can pull it off, the payoff is incredibly satisfying.